After most truck accidents, victims may want to take some of the following steps:

 Contact a Fayette County truck accident attorney for a free consultation

 After a truck accident, it is completely understandable that you will be emotional, in pain, and maybe even in shock.
-An experienced truck accident lawyer at the Law Offices of Shane Smith can act as an advocate on your behalf to ensure that your rights to recovery are protected.
+An experienced truck accident lawyer at Shane Smith Law can act as an advocate on your behalf to ensure that your rights to recovery are protected.
 At our office, we strive to guide our clients through every step of the legal process, and we aim to make this process as easy for you as possible so that you can focus on your physical recovery.
 To schedule your free consultation, contact us today at (770) 487-8999.